pg12575/FibaroOpenHAB/README.md

 For inclusion/exclusion of sensors manually (not usually required!).
 [Aeotec User Manual](https://aeotec.freshdesk.com/support/solutions/articles/6000056439-z-stick-gen-5-user-manual-)

-## HabMin
+## HabMin, .items File and Sitemap (Adding Multi Sensor and Door/Window Sensor)
 HabMin used for adding and managing devices (installed using *PaperUI*).
 1. Add *Serial Controller* automatically discovered once Aeotec Stick plugged in.
     - Enter Port - discovered by typing  **$ ls /dev/tty***
 2. Add Motion Sensor discovered by triple clicking B button (waking device up).
     - *Note: Sensor must be already included in the Z-Wave Stick, this is to add the sensor to openHAB.*
 3. Device Node and Channels UID can be discovered once device is added.
-For MultiSensor, following can be used for motion in .items file -
+For **MultiSensor**, following can be used for motion in .items file -
     ```
     Switch motionSensor         "Motion [%s]" \<icon> (group) { channel="zwave:device:15b4d86c1b1:node4:alarm_motion" }
     ```